Leading ADHD treatment center

-If a person has predominantly inattentive ADHD they will struggle with distractibility, finishing tasks, following instructions and concentrating.
+If a person has predominantly inattentive ADHD, they will struggle with distractibility, finishing tasks, following instructions, and concentrating.
 However, they will not show signs of hyperactivity such as impulsivity or an inability to regulate their emotions.
 Predominately inattentive ADHD is the most common type of ADHD in girls.

 If a person struggles with this type of ADHD, they will show mostly hyperactive and impulsive symptoms.
-For example, fidgeting, interrupting people and not being able to wait their turn are common signs of hyperactive-impulsive ADHD in children.
+For example, fidgeting, interrupting people, and not being able to wait their turn are common signs of hyperactive-impulsive ADHD in children.

 Combined hyperactive-impulsive and inattentive

-No, while the cause of ADHD is still unknown, we do know that it is a mental health condition which will develop in early infancy or childhood.
+No, while the cause of ADHD is still unknown, we do know that it is a mental health condition that will develop in early infancy or childhood.
 It is entirely possible to spend years struggling with ADHD and only receive a diagnosis in adulthood.

 ADHD and substance abuse issues are highly co-occurring.
-Drug-seeking behaviour is often used as a means of self-medication to manage symptoms such as restlessness, hyperactivity and tension.
+Drug-seeking behavior is often used as a means of self-medication to manage symptoms such as restlessness, hyperactivity, and tension.
 The substance can feel like it ‘takes the edge off’ but in the long term, substances exacerbate symptoms and lead to other difficulties.
 The best way to treat those with both ADHD and substance abuse issues is to treat both at the same time.
 This is at the core of our treatment at Paracelsus Recovery.